praneet1988/ELeFHAnt/README.md

 ELeFHAnt provides users the ability to use ensemble learning for classification using three classifiers.

 ## Celltype Annotation Function
 Celltype annotation is a function used to annotate celltypes in single cell datasets.
-It requires a reference dataset (a processed Seurat Object with Celltypes column in metadata) and a query dataset (a processed seurat object with seurat_clusters column in metadata).
-One can choose from randomForest, SVM or Ensemble classifiction methods to learn celltypes from the reference dataset and then predict celltypes for query dataset.
+It requires a reference dataset (a processed Seurat Object) and a query dataset (a processed seurat object with seurat_clusters column in metadata).

 ## Label Harmonization Function
 Label Harmonization is a function used to harmonize cell labels (celltypes) across single cell datasets.
-It requires a list of processed Seurat Objects with a Celltypes column in metadata or an integrated seurat object (seurat object with Celltypes and seurat_clusters columns in the metadata).
-One can choose from randomForest, SVM or Ensemble classifiction methods.
+It requires a list of processed Seurat Objects or an integrated seurat object.

 ## Deduce Relationship Function
-Deduce Relationship is a function used to infer the similarity between celltypes across single cell datasets.
-The output is a heatmap that shows which celltype in one reference best corresponds to a celltype in another reference.
-It requires two reference datasets (both processed Seurat Objects with Celltypes columns in the metadata).
-One can choose from randomForest, SVM or Ensemble classifiction methods.
+Deduce Relationship is a function used to infer the relative similarity between metadata of interest (MOI) across single cell datasets.
+The output is a heatmap that shows how MOI in one reference best corresponds to MOI in another reference.
+It requires two reference datasets (both processed Seurat Objects).

 ## BenchmarkELeFHAnt Function
 Benchmark ELeFHAnt is a function to compare ELeFHAnt celltype predictions against scPred and Seurat's Label Transfer.